bee42/traefik-with-docker/slidefire/traefik-with-docker/slides.md

 ---
 ## The crew bee42 invite you
-## rethink IT with POTt
+## rethink IT with POTts

-The Purpose, Organisation, Technology transition concept
+The Purpose, Organisation, Technology transition service

 ![](images/bee42-TOP2POTt.png)